SoftED: Metrics for Soft Evaluation of Time Series Event Detection: SoftED

 \section{SoftED}

-This paper adopts a distance-based approach to develop novel metrics designed to evaluate the performance of methods for detecting events in time series.
+This paper adopts a distance-based approach to develop novel metrics to evaluate the performance of methods for detecting events in time series.
 The inspiration for the proposed solution is found in soft (or approximate) computing.
 Soft computing is a collection of methodologies that exploit tolerance for inaccuracy, uncertainty, and partial truth to achieve tractability, robustness, and low solution cost \cite{tettamanzi_soft_2013}.
 In this context, the main proposed idea is to soften the hard metrics (standard classification metrics) to incorporate temporal tolerance or inaccuracy in event detection.
 Such metrics seek to support the decision-making of the most appropriate method for a given application with a basis not only on the usual analysis of the detection accuracy but also on the analysis of the ability of a method to produce detections that are close enough to actual time series events.
-Henceforth, the proposed approach is named Soft classification metrics for Event Detection, or SoftED.
+Henceforth, the proposed approach is Soft Classification Metrics for Event Detection or SoftED.
 This section formalizes the SoftED metrics.

-Figure~\ref{fig:soft_evaluation} gives a general idea of the proposed approach, illustrating the key difference between the standard hard evaluation and the proposed soft evaluation.
-Blue rhombuses represent actual time series events.
-Circles correspond to detections produced by a particular detection method.
+Figure~\ref{fig_soft_evaluation} gives a general idea of the proposed approach, illustrating the key difference between the standard hard evaluation and the proposed soft evaluation.
+Blue rhombuses represent actual time-series events.
+Circles correspond to detections produced by a particular detector.
 The hard evaluation concerns a binary value regarding whether detection is a perfect match to the actual event.
 In this case, circles are green when they perfectly match the events and red when they do not.
 Conversely, soft evaluation assesses the degree to which detection relates to a particular event.